fastapi/fastapi/docs/tutorial/using-request-directly.md

 ## `Request` documentation

-You can read more details about the <a href="https://www.starlette.io/requests/" target="_blank">`Request` object in the official Starlette documentation site</a>.
+You can read more details about the <a href="https://www.starlette.io/requests/" class="external-link" target="_blank">`Request` object in the official Starlette documentation site</a>.